 The revenue enhancement unit has been capacitated to aid and ensure that all revenue is accurately and efficiently billed and collected.
-Total Operating Revenue for the 2023/24 financial year is projected at R732 million and the two outer years at R767 million and R806 million respectively for the MTREF.
-The basis for increased budget is informed by the data cleansing exercise and meter audit for both water and electricity that has been performed for the purpose of revenue completeness and improved collection rate.
+Total Operating Revenue for the 2024/25 financial year is projected at R863,7 million and the two outer years at R900,8 million and R899,7 million respectively for the MTREF.
+The basis for increased budget is informed by the data cleansing exercise and meter audit for water both water and electricity that has been performed for the purpose of revenue completeness and improved collection rate.
+The installation of smart meters will ensure that the envisaged distribution losses are also rightfully collected by the municipality and contribute to increased collection rates.
+The day-to-day engagements with municipal customers and corrective measures taken to address municipal accounts would make it possible to achieve the budget.

 The municipality has adopted a principle of protecting the poor from excessive tariff increases and will therefore endeavour to limit the increase to lower income consumers in line with inflationary trends as far as possible.

 Subsidization of free basic services have been extended to pensioners and the most vulnerable category of consumers, to the amount allowable by National Treasury on the equitable share allocation.

 Budgeting for a moderate surplus at the conclusion of the MTREF to enable the municipality to build cash reserves to back statutory funds and provisions and to build an operating as well as capital replacement reserve.
-The surplus has been provided to enable municipality to pay its creditors where payment arrangements have been made.
+The surplus has been provided to enable municipality to pay its creditors where payment arrangements have been made, as to date it is not yet possible to build municipal reserves.